longhorn09/lorebot/README.md

 ## Run Lorebot as a service

-The following will daemonize lorebot that that it continues to run even after logging off the terminal.
+The following will daemonize lorebot.
+This will allow lorebot to continue running even after logging off the terminal.
 It's not required to run lorebot highly recommended.

 ```